Urination - excessive amount

 - How much salt do you eat?
 Do you drink alcohol and caffeine?

 Tests that may be done include:

 Gerber GS, Brendler CB.
-Evaluation of the urologic patient: History, physical examination, and the urinalysis.
-In: Wein AJ, ed.
+Evaluation of the urologic patient: In: Wein AJ, ed.
 Campbell-Walsh Urology.
-9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 3.
+10th ed.
+Philadelphia, Pa: Saunders Elsevier; 2011:chap 3.

 Landry DW, Bazari H. Approach to the patient with renal disease.
 In: Goldman L, Schafer AI, eds.
 Cecil Medicine.
 24th ed.
 Philadelphia, Pa: Saunders Elsevier; 2011:chap 116.

-- Last Reviewed on 09/16/2011
+- Last reviewed on 12/27/2013